0x0539/tap.io/README.md

 for example, to prevent users from modifying each others positions by checking to see if **event.senderSessionId** (secure field set by the server) matches *event.data.playerId**.

-This function must be deterministic (careful that errors are thrown deterministically).
+This function must also be deterministic.

 ### Writing a Server

-You also need to implement a node.js application!
-Remember, tap.io is just a framework;
-it does not attempt to provide a node.js server application for you.
-This gives you more flexibility.
-I might at some point provide users with a default server implementation.
+tap.io does not provide an executable node.js application, only libraries for networking and graphics.
+It is up to API users to determine how to serve their game content (HTML, JS, CSS) to clients.

-You can find the server for the snake game in ```server/snake-engine.js```.
+For an example of such an application, see the server for the snake game in ```server/snake-engine.js```.
 It is essentially a node.js server that hosts client files over http and invokes the tap.io framework.
-Here are the steps you will have to take:
+Here are the steps taken (roughly):

 ```
 var server = require('http').createServer(function(){ // serve ordinary http requests here });